NixOS/rfcs/rfcs/0093-rfc-categories.md

 # Summary
 [summary]: #summary

-The RFC process is amended with means to categorize RFCs into one of: _feature_, _information_ or _process_, where each category sets different expectations for reviewers that improve the overall outcome of the process.
+The RFC process is amended to categorize RFCs into one of: _feature_, _information_ or _process_, where each category sets different expectations for reviewers that improve the overall outcome of the process.